cdsittampalam/documentation/docs/Partner API.md

 3. Read through the descriptions on the API and click **Apply**.
 4. Fill out the form to apply for the Partner API and click **Submit.**

-After a confirmation message appears, the Partner API screen shows the **Generate Key** button allowing you to connect to the API.
+After a confirmation message appears, the Partner API screen shows the **Generate Key** button for connecting to the API.

 ![partnerapi](/doc-images/generatekeyimage.png)

 Connect to the Partner API
 --------------------------

-The Partner API key is a security feature that ensures that only you can access the Partner API endpoints.
-You generate an API key when you want to connect to the demo environment for testing; you also generate a key in the server environment for going Live.
+The Partner API key is a security feature that ensuring that only you can access the Partner API endpoints.
+You generate an API key when connecting to the demo environment for testing; you also generate a key in the server environment for going Live.
 Each environment uses different keys.

 :::note
-Notes on Managing your API Key

 *   To ensure that you complete all testing before going Live, you must ensure that you generate the API key for the demo environment first.
-*   You must ensure that the API keys are not distributed to another party.
+*   You must ensure that API keys are not distributed to another party.
 *   You must not add any of the API keys to parts of a program where it is not required, e.g., embedded directly in to the code of a program.
 :::